 What is a Stakeholder?

 A stakeholder is a party that has an interest in the company’s success or failure.
 A stakeholder can affect or be affected by the company’s policies and objectives.
 Stakeholders can either be internal or external.
-Internal stakeholders have a direct relationship with the company either through employment, ownership or investment.
+Internal stakeholders have a direct relationship with the company either through employment, ownership, or investment.
 Examples of internal stakeholders include employees, shareholders, and managers.
 On the other hand, external stakeholders are parties that do not have a direct relationship with the company but may be affected by the actions of that company.
-Examples of external stakeholders include suppliers, creditors, community and public groups.
+Examples of external stakeholders include suppliers, creditors, and community and public groups.

 One of the characteristics of stakeholders in a company is longevity.
 Stakeholders cannot easily decide to remove their stake in the company.
 The relationship between the stakeholders and the company is bound by a series of factors that make them reliant on each other.
 If the company is facing a decline in performance, it poses a serious problem for all the stakeholders involved.
 For example, if the company’s operations are terminated, employees will lose their jobs, and this means that they will no longer receive regular paychecks to support their families.
 Similarly, the suppliers will no longer provide the company with essential raw materials and products, and this results in not only a loss of income but also forces the suppliers to look for new markets for their products.

-Stakeholder vs Shareholder Corporate Social Responsibility
+Stakeholder vs. Shareholder Corporate Social Responsibility

 Traditionally, companies were only answerable to their shareholders.
 However, this scenario has changed in recent years.
 Many corporations have started to accept the fact that, apart from shareholders, the company is also answerable to many other constituents in the business environment.
 For example, if a company is involved in business activities that take away the green space within a community, the company must create programs that protect the social welfare of the community and the ecosystem.
-The company may engage in tree-planting exercises, provide clean drinking water to the community and offer scholarships to members of the community.
+The company may engage in tree-planting exercises, provide clean drinking water to the community, and offer scholarships to members of the community.

 On the other hand, stakeholders focus on longevity and better quality of service.
 For example, the company’s employees may be interested in better salaries and wages, rather than on higher profitability.
 The suppliers may be interested in timely payments for goods delivered to the company, as well as better rates for their products and services.
-The customers will be interested in receiving better customer service as well as buying high-quality products.
+The customers will be interested in receiving better customer service, as well as buying high-quality products.

 CFI is the leading provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: